Can I Move My Neighbor’s Stuff Off My Property?

 Keeping Your Neighbor’s possessions off Your Property

-There are various proactive steps you may take to stop future incursion.
-This section will go through a variety of methods, such as putting up signs, building a physical barrier, keeping lines of communication open, and recording incidents of incursion.
+If your neighbor putting stuff on your property is a continuous problem, there are various proactive steps you may take to stop future incursion.
+This section will go through a variety of methods, but reasonable measures such as putting up signs, building a physical barrier, keeping lines of communication open, and recording incidents of incursion.

 Putting up a Fence or Other forms of Physical Barrier